We need new standards for the new bioplastics, says our team of plastics experts.

-New types of bioplastic – for example, materials claiming to be compostable or made from bio materials – keep appearing.
-In order to make sure they’re as good as they seem, we need new standards for bio-based, biodegradable and compostable plastics.
+New types of bioplastic (for example, materials claiming to be compostable or made from bio materials) keep appearing.
+But are they as good as they seem?
+In order to make sure we need new standards for all bio-based, biodegradable and compostable plastics.

 Because while claims made for these new materials are usually true, they may not be the whole picture.
 For example, bio-sourced materials sound better for the environment than plastics made from fossil fuels.
 But the amount of energy needed to convert that bio-source into an eco-plastic can be massive.
 And our energy is mostly from fossil fuels.

 So when the UK government requested evidence to create new standards for biodegradable, compostable and bio-based plastics our plastics team was keen to respond.
-Dr Stuart Walker, who coordinated the Grantham Centre response, explains below why we need clearer language, evidence-based rules, and why traditional plastic may be better – if it can be re-used.
+Dr Stuart Walker, who coordinated the Grantham Centre response, outlines here what evidence our team gave.
+Overall, we need clearer language and evidence-based rules.
+And sometimes traditional plastic may be better – if it can be re-used.

 A good example of the trouble with bioplastics is compostable packaging.
 It is true that most items labelled as compostable are – but only in an industrial composter.
 Unfortunately, they are not compostable in a home compost bin or landfill.